-- Since chiles vary in heat, add serrano a little at a time till you’ve reach a comfortable spice level.
+- Since chiles vary in heat, add serrano a little at a time till you’ve reached a comfortable spice level.
 Add diced avocado and lime juice.

 - Serve with tortilla chips.

-- Store chips in ziplock bag.
+- Store chips in a ziplock bag.
 They should stay fresh for 1-2 weeks.